ilovemicroplastics/OpenScoutV1-1/README.md

 [OpenScoutV2 robot with 'Lazy Susan' revolute hinge](Hardware/robot_with_lazy_susan_bearing/README.md)

 ## Gazebo Harmonic Simulation:
-To skip straight to the Gazebo Harmonic Simulation, follow this link:
+To see the Gazebo Harmonic Simulation, follow this link:
 [OpenScoutV2 simulation](Software/simulation/openscout_ws/README.md)

 ## If you encounter any problems or find anything unclear...